apache/arrow/site/powered_by.md

   Falcon loads Arrow files using the Arrow JavaScript module.
 Since Arrow does not need to be parsed (like text-based formats like CSV and JSON), startup cost is significantly minimized.
-* **[FASTDATA.io][26]**: Plasma Engine exploits the massive parallel processing power of GPUs for stream and batch processing.
+* **[FASTDATA.io][26]**: Plasma Engine (unrelated to Arrow's Plasma In-Memory Object Store) exploits the massive parallel processing power of GPUs for stream and batch processing.
 It supports Arrow as input and output, uses Arrow internally to maximize performance, and can be used with existing Apache Spark™ APIs.

 [1]: https://www.apache.org/foundation/marks/
 [2]: https://www.apache.org/foundation/marks/faq/